jamesrwilliams/personal-site/src/posts/2021/building-a-gatsby-app-with-firebase-and-sanity.md

 Once you get past some challenges with static builds and understand the lifecycle of what Firebase is trying to behind the scenes you're away!
 Certainly inspired to try more of my random app ideas now I know I can use these technologies together!
 I also think I've found my headless CMS of choice!
 Sanity and Sanity Studio are solid products, and I will be using them again in the future.

-Oh, and we didn't win the hackathon in the end, no one even signed in for our live demo!
+Oh, and we didn't win the hackathon in the end, no one even signed up for our working demo!